beetlesnstuff/ecologicalGenomics/PopGenomics/PopulationGenomics_notebook.md

 - Created lab notebook, to be used every day to document the processes taking place in class
 - Processed our mapping files using samtools and sambamba
-- Updated VIM scripts (did not finish, will do Wednesday)
+- Updated VIM scripts 'bam_stats.sh' and 'process_bam.sh' (did not finish process_bam.sh, will do Wednesday)